roger-beathard/mydocs/mac-docs/MacLaptopSetup.md

 - [10.0.
 List of addtional tools that I have used:](#100-list-of-addtional-tools-that-i-have-used-)

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

+# Background

+The following instructions are a little pendantic.
+I originally wrote these instructions to help facilitate a common environment for some of the engineers on my team who were coming over from an operations only background.
+No CLI or little coding experience.

 ---
 # Trackpad Configuration